Soumys/CNN-for-Tumour-Classification/README.md

 The numpy array is fed as the input to the CNN.
 The CNN contains two convolution layers immediately after the input layer, followed by a pooling layer, a dropout layer and a fully connected layer.
 Each convolution layer is in turn followed by a rectified linear output layer and the pooling layer is followed by a Dropout layer.

 The network2_saving.py can save the network parameters after training and can restore them at any point.

+# Graphical User Interface
+One of the easiest ways to popularise the project for the ease of use of both doctors and laymen alike is the addition of a GUI interface.
+Some of the reasons for using a GUI interface is:
+* GUI allows easy implementation
+* Allows the layman to visualize
+* Allows the doctor to understand the presence of tumors
+* Prediction of tumour as benign or malignant.

+GUI is created using the Tkinter module (“Tk interface”) which is the standard Python interface to the Tk GUI toolkit.
+Both Tk and Tkinter are available on most Unix platforms, as well as on Windows systems.